 Jakarta itinerary: day 2

-On the second day, head towards Kota Tua, or Old Batavia; the name given to Jakarta by the Dutch during the occupation period of the Dutch East India Company (VOC).
+On the second day of your Jakarta itinerary, head towards Kota Tua, or Old Batavia – the name was given to Jakarta by the Dutch during the occupation period of the Dutch East India Company (VOC).
 The square, called Fatahillah Square, was the Dutch administrative center and heart of the area.
 To learn more about the history of Jakarta, visit the Fatahillah Museum (Jakarta History Museum, Tuesday to Sunday from 8 am to 5 pm, for 5,000 IDR), which is located in the old city hall building.
 There you will have access to the objects currently exposed from the collection of more than 20,000 artifacts of the museum, among them VOC pieces, maps, paintings, etc.

 Another museum in the area that deserves to be visited is the Wayang Museum (Tuesday to Sunday from 8 am to 5 pm, entrance at 5,000 IDR), which is in the building of an old church and houses the puppets used for the puppet theater presentations, which is one of the most famous demonstrations in Java and the whole Indonesia (Wayang is considered Oral and Intangible Heritage of Humanity by UNESCO).